How to Prepare for Driving Hazards: Avoid Mayhem and Stay Safe

 In the event of a flat tire or dead battery, you can most likely fix it yourself and be on your way.
 Your vehicle comes equipped with a spare tire and jack, but sometimes a simple can of Fix-A-Flat is the way to go.
 It can get a leaking tire sealed and pumped up enough to get you to a repair shop.
 It’s also helpful to keep a roadside emergency pack in your car.
 These typically contain jumper cables, some first aid items and other things that you might need on the side of the road to get your car going again.
 Finally, a jump pack is always a great thing to have in case your battery dies and needs a jump.

 If the breakdown consists of more than a flat tire or dead battery, or if you don’t feel up to fixing it yourself, you can always call for help.
 Services like AAA are on call 24/7 to send out help when you need it most.
 You can also check with your car’s maker — many offer roadside assistance to their customers and even have features built into their vehicles to assist in calling for help.

 Suffering a breakdown on the side of the road is never an enjoyable experience.
 Whether it’s a flat tire or worse, it’s important to get your car safely out of traffic before you call for help or make a repair.
 There are plenty of products available that you can keep in your car to provide a quick fix and additional safety.

+Check out all the maintenance parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to prepare for driving hazards, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Flickr.